-Unofficial word is that Jean-Philippe may eventually be back - he was called away to deal with a situation in one of Ramsay's restaurants in Africa.
+Unofficial word is that Jean-Philippe may eventually be back - he was called away to deal with a situation in one of Ramsay's restaurants in France.
 However, as of season 9, James is still the maitre'd.

 Ramsay has now stated via his Twitter that JP will be back for season 10.